CSVdB/PACT-code/README.md

   * Private profile minus any editing rights
   * Add button for friendship request & show status of friendship request
 - Make it possible to stop being a coach, unfriend, unfollow..
-- Finish "coins" feature, and call it "experience" (ask Sander a better name)
-- Coach can see who joined his events, including a link to their public profiles
 - Put coming up coach organized workouts at the top of the newsfeed?
 - Replace dropdowns by a separate page with icons
 - Replace "amount" by "duration" in CoachWorkout, remove past CoachWorkouts, and